LogtalkDotOrg/logtalk3/scripts/NOTES.md

 - `logtalk_backend_select.sh`
-	experimental shell script for defining an alias, logtalk, to a chosen back-end Prolog integration script for POSIX operating-systems; the alias is created in same directory where the `*lgt` integration scripts are found
+	experimental shell script for defining an alias, logtalk, to a chosen backend Prolog integration script for POSIX operating-systems; the alias is created in same directory where the `*lgt` integration scripts are found